SoftUni-Internal/interactive-content/EN/00-Final-Exam/00-Problem-01.md

 [/input]
 [output]
 A:B:
-Ready for world tour!
+Ready for a world tour!
 Planned stops: A:B:
 [/output]
 [/test]
 [test]